Aaronlalala/Numerical-Analysis/Chapter 2 Linear Systems.md

 ## Matrix Condition Number

+### Intuition

 The condition number of a matrix is a measure of the sensitivity of the solution of a linear system to small perturbations in the data.
 A high condition number indicates the solutionis highly sensitive to small perturbations in the data.

+### Condition Number Measures Singularity

 $$\kappa(A) = \|A\|_2 \|A^{-1}\|_2 = \frac{\sigma_{\max}(A)}{\sigma_{\min}(A)}$$, where $\sigma$ denotes the singular value of matrix A. If matrix A is singular, then $\kappa(A) = \infin$.
 Thus, condition number is also a measure of how a matrix is close to singular.

 However, determinant of a matrix is not a good indicator of near singularity: although a matrix A is singular if det(A) = 0, the magnitude of a nonzero determinant, large or small, gives no information on how close to singular the matrix may be.

+### Scaling

+Norm of the matrix is dependent on scale factor.
+However, Condition number has no relation to the scaling.
+Because, scale factor will be canceled at division of two norms.

+### Supplementary Notes

 ==Why $\|A^{-1}\|_2 = \frac{1}{\sigma_{min}(A)}$?==

 Given a matrix $A$, its SVD can be written as $A = U\Sigma V^T$, where $U$ and $V$ are orthogonal matrices and $\Sigma$ is a diagonal matrix whose diagonal entries are the singular values of $A$.
 The singular values of $A$ are positive real numbers that measure the magnitude of the stretches that $A$ applies to the unit vectors.

 If $A$ is invertible, then its inverse $A^{-1}$ can be written as $A^{-1} = V \Sigma^{-1} U^T$, where $\Sigma^{-1}$ is a diagonal matrix whose diagonal entries are the reciprocals of the singular values of $A$.
 The operator norm of $A^{-1}$ is equal to the reciprocal of the smallest non-zero singular value of $A$, that is, $\|A^{-1}\| = \frac{1}{\sigma_{\min}}$, where $\sigma_{\min}$ is the smallest non-zero singular value of $A$.

 ### Perturbation to the output coefficient